 This statement probably came from an attempt to keep the review process manageable.
 SIGGRAPH has always shown a diligent focus on making the best decisions possible, to a degree that I have not seen in my experiences with other subfields, though this sometimes comes at the cost of being a lot of work.
 When SIGGRAPH introduced rebuttals (in 2003, I think), the rebuttal could be a PDF file with no restrictions—and some rebuttals were longer and had more experiments than the original papers!
 Clearly, unlimited rebuttals put a huge potential burden on both authors and committee members.
 In addition to restricting the length of the rebuttal, reducing the rebuttal’s scope to factual errors must have seemed like a sensible way to limit the workload.
 The HCI community copied SIGGRAPH’s wording for UIST 2004, and later for CHI; this wording was still in place for UIST 2017, the last time I co-wrote a UIST rebuttal.
 The CVPR 2020 and ECCV 2020 instructions don’t make firm rules, but they both indicate that the primary purpose of rebuttals is to respond to factual errors and reviewer questions.

 What’s the problem with this rule?
 It implies that bad reviews are bad solely because of factual errors.
 It implies that writing a technical paper is primarily about providing objective or factual information, and that the more subjective aspects of paper-writing aren’t important.
 The first implication is obviously false, and the second one is more subtly wrong.
+And, because this rule is never enforced, it only penalizes inexperienced authors who don’t know how to play the game.

 What is a paper?